Shota123-pixel/Simple-Application/README.md

 This program is simple application.

 This simple application is one of birthday present for my lab mamber.
-Click the button to see a random message to my friend in Japanese.
+If you click on the button, a pre-prepared message to my friend will appear at random in Japanese.